Proving the 6d a-theorem with the double affine Grassmannian: Conclusions

 For binary dihedral groups, i.e. for $\Gamma$ of type D, a ``Kac-style'' classification of homomorphisms $\Gamma\rightarrow {\rm Aut}\, G$ is possible, using the theory of involutions of simple Lie algebras.
 The idea is as follows: let $\lambda_{\rm Kac}$ be a Kac diagram with an associated homomorphism $\Gamma:{\mathbb Z}_k\rightarrow T\subset G$ into the standard maximal torus of $E_8$.
 There is an element $w_0$ of the Weyl group which acts as $-1$ on the Cartan subalgebra (i.e. as $t\mapsto t^{-1}$ on $T$).
 Furthermore, $w_0$ has a representative $n_0$ in the normalizer of $T$, and $n_0^2=1$.
 It follows that $\Gamma$ extends to a homomorphism from the dihedral group

 to $E_8$, sending $a$ to $\Gamma(1)$ and $b$ to $n_0$.
-One can modify this construction by sending $b$ to $n_0 g$ for any $g$ which commutes with $\Gamma(a)$, i.e. which lies in the zero subalgebra of $\lambda_{\rm Kac}$.
+One can modify this construction by replacing $n_0$ by $n_0 g$ for any $g$ which commutes with $\Gamma(a)$, i.e. which lies in the zero subalgebra of $\lambda_{\rm Kac}$.
 The challenge now is to determine which $g$ lead to homomorphisms from the binary dihedral group $\Gamma_{D_{k-2}}$ to $E_8$, and when two choices of $g$ lead to conjugate homomorphisms.
-We will return to this in future work.
+We will return to this (and its physical implications) in future work.